Reviewed by: Dr. De Rojas

 Cataracts usually progress slowly, so early cataract symptoms can be easy to overlook.
 Common signs of cataracts include cloudy or blurry vision, glare or light sensitivity, trouble seeing at night, faded or yellowed colors, halos around lights, and frequent changes in glasses or contact lens prescriptions.
 Anyone who notices these changes should schedule a comprehensive eye exam.

-1. Prioritize an antioxidant-rich diet
+1. Why does an antioxidant-rich diet matter for eye health?

 The lens is vulnerable to oxidative stress, so a diet rich in antioxidants helps prevent cataracts.
 Vitamin C and vitamin E help protect lens proteins from damage, while omega-3 fatty acids support eye health.
 Fruits, vegetables, nuts, seeds, and fatty fish such as salmon or tuna are good choices to include regularly in meals.